Formerly W3CPO, now

 Now the important stuff - Radios & Antennas!

 The first thing you might notice is that I love vintage radios.
-HAM radios must have lots of knobs.
 My oldest piece is a 1962 Hammarlund HQ-170C receiver that I restored and aligned in 2010.
 The newest is my all solid-state 1992 Kenwood TS-130S.
 Having conquered the RFI problems in our house however, I now do most of my DX work on my Swan rigs.
-Since I live in a suburb in Maryland, I use discrete long wire antennas, and I need all the barefoot power I can get.
+Since I live in a suburb in Maryland, I use covert long wire antennas, and I need all the barefoot power I can get.

 Swan 700CX: "Old Faithful" (8-Pole Crystal Filter)